evillaz/ROCK-ROLL-HALL-OF-FAME-2023/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [My Portfolio] <a name="about-project"></a>
+# 📖 [ROCK & ROLL HALL OF FAME 2023] <a name="about-project"></a>

-This is one of the first projects on the early days on microverse program.
+This is one of the first capstone projects i realized.

-**[My portfolio]** is a html project with css styling used to introduce ouselfs as programmer through a Portfolio
+**[ROCK & ROLL HALL OF FAME 2023]** is a responsive website project with css styling used to present the anually event of ROCK & ROLL HALL OF FAME

 - Integrate linters to the project.
 Learned about it's importance and how to make a robust project implementing linters
+- Implement js to manipulate data and create dynamic pages
 - Accomplish the requirements through a project based on the HTML and CSS